fastnai/mcp-fastn/README.md

 The Fastn server is a powerful, scalable platform that enables dynamic tool registration and execution based on API definitions.
 It seamlessly integrates with services like Claude.ai and Cursor.ai, providing a unified server solution for a wide range of tasks.
 With its robust architecture, Fastn delivers exceptional performance and flexibility for real-time, API-driven operations.

+## Features

+- Platform-specific handling for Claude and Cursor
+- **Integrated platform support** - Use services like Slack, Notion, HubSpot, and many more through the Fastn server after completing the simple setup
+- Logging support

 ## Step-by-Step Setup Guide

 ### Step 1: Fastn Setup